riqui99/flypi/README.md

 >Note: For performance, flypi allows you to save the sessions of flights in MongoDB, but this is not a requirement.
 If you do not have it installed on the system, it is automatically detected and the sessions being stored on file system.

+You need to install: `sudo apt-get install python-dev`

 ## How to run